Photography Equipment ROI Calculator

 Smart Equipment Investment Strategy

-Buy Income-Enabling Gear First: A $300 50mm f/1.8 lens might open portrait work opportunities.
+Buy Income-Enabling Gear First: A $300 50mm f/1.8 lens might open portrait opportunities.
 A $100 flash could enable event photography.
 Focus on gear that unlocks new revenue streams.

 Common Questions